Defective Product FAQ

 Injuries caused by any type of product may provide grounds for a product liability lawsuit.
 This may include children’s toys, home appliances, electronics, tools, safety equipment, motor vehicles and their parts, medical devices, and more.

-Who is liable in a lawsuit involving a defective or dangerous product?
+Who is liable for a defective product?

 Every case is different, but the liable (legally responsible) party may be a manufacturer, designer, distributor, retailer, or other party involved in creating, distributing, or selling the product in question.